differentpla-net/differentpla-net.github.io/_posts/2021/2021-11-02-erlang-compiler-used.md

 /home/roger/.kerl/erlangs/OTP-24.1/lib/compiler-8.0.3
 ```

+## Erlang/OTP repository

 If you've got a local `erlang/otp` repo, you can use the following:

 ```bash
 git tag | grep "^OTP-" | while read -r tag ; do vsn="$(git show "${tag}:lib/compiler/vsn.mk")" ; echo "$tag: $vsn" ; done
 ```

+## git blame / git tag

 Alternatively, you could use `git blame lib/compiler/doc/src/notes.xml` to see which commit added the change notes.
+From
-From there, you can use `git tag --contains <commit>`.
+there, you can use `git tag --contains <commit>`.